duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/12-electronics/10-circuitry/20-circuitry-voltage.md

 **Materials needed**

-For Students: (Set for one pair) - 9V Battery, 9V Battery clip, 4 Alligator clip leads, LED, Various (Need to specify ohm values later) Resistors, Multimeter
+For Students: (Set for one pair) - 9V Battery (not portable battery for drone), 9V Battery clip, 4 Alligator clip leads, LED, Various (Need to specify ohm values later) Resistors, Multimeter

 For Teachers: Presentation device for explaination of topics